eeg-digitizar/deps-build/Readme.md

     ANDROID_LIB_HOME=~/Libraries
     ```
    In your own projects you can now prepend `ANDROID_LIB_HOME` to CMake's [`CMAKE_FIND_ROOT_PATH`](https://cmake.org/cmake/help/latest/variable/CMAKE_FIND_ROOT_PATH.html#variable:CMAKE_FIND_ROOT_PATH) to use the libraries with the [`find_package()`](https://cmake.org/cmake/help/latest/command/find_package.html#command:find_package) command (use in [*config mode / with full signature*](https://cmake.org/cmake/help/latest/command/find_package.html#id6)).

+If you want to build OpenCV with the contrib modules yourself, you can adapt the CI buildscript `.github/workflows/opencv-android.yml`.

 ## Build for PC
 Build and install the libraries if you want to run the DigitizAR pipeline on your PC (e.g. for development):